How to Fix Mac Not Booting into Recovery Mode

 Why is my Mac not entering Recovery Mode?

 Several factors could lead to your Mac’s reluctance to enter Recovery Mode.
-Possible causes include a malfunctioning keyboard, macOS software glitches, absence of a built-in recovery partition, incorrect method of entering recovery mode, or a damaged or accidentally deleted recovery sector.
+Possible causes include a malfunctioning keyboard, macOS software glitches, the absence of a built-in recovery partition, an incorrect method of entering recovery mode, or a damaged or accidentally deleted recovery sector.

 How can I restore my Mac to factory settings without using Recovery Mode?